-Selling, general and administrative expenses, consisting of product marketing expenses, consulting fees, office, professional fees and other expenses to execute our business plan and for our day-to-day operations, increased in the year ended December 31, 2022.
+Selling, general and administrative expenses, consisting of product marketing expenses, consulting fees, office, professional fees and other expenses to execute our business plan and for our day-to-day operations, increased in the year ended December 31, 2023.
 We continue to develop and market C-DPS - Cloud Document Protection System and the "Right-to-be-Forgotten" and "Right-to-Erase" platform.
 Administrative expenses have decreased/increased moderately as a result of insignificant fluctuations in general costs.

-Selling, general and administrative expenses for the year ended December 31, 2022 decreased by \$31,224 to \$399,467 from \$430,691 for the year ended December 31, 2021.
-This included professional expenses for the year ended December 31, 2022 which decreased to \$104,801 from \$133,134 for the comparable period in 2021.
-We incurred decreased costs in 2022 due to minimal corporate and filing activities during the fiscal year.
+Selling, general and administrative expenses for the year ended December 31, 2023 decreased by \$124,969 to \$274,498 from \$399,467 for the year ended December 31, 2022.
+This included professional expenses for the year ended December 31, 2023 which decreased to \$78,089 from \$104,801 for the comparable year in 2022.
+We incurred decreased costs in 2023 due to minimal corporate and filing activities during the fiscal year.

-Research and development for the year ended December 31, 2022 increased to \$1,137,883 from \$818,269 for the comparable period in 2021.
-This was a result of the Company's effort to improve the platform by conducting further research and development.
+Research and development for the year ended December 31, 2023 decrease to \$95,884 from \$1,137,883 for the comparable period in 2022.
+We incurred decreased costs in 2023 due to minimal activities during the fiscal year.